Heartlines: Reception

 "Heartlines" received mostly positive reviews from music critics, with many praising its production and lyrics.
 The staff of music blog PopMatters gave the song an average rating of 6.25 based on four reviews.
 Stroud from the publication called it an "unimpeachable synthpop anthem", further commenting that the duo "continue to showcase this deft sense of sonic craftsmanship."
 In his mixed review of their album Conscious, Tim Forster of Exclaim! cited "Heartlines" as a "pleasing moment" in the record, stating that it "smoothly [executes] an ambiguous neither-major-nor-minor sentiment".
 Pryor Stroud of PopMatters characterized her vocals as a "weapon of pure emotional power and kinetic force".

 Despite not entering the New Zealand Singles Chart, "Heartlines" debuted and peaked at number 3 on the New Zealand Heatseekers Chart, for the week of 20 June 2016.
 The same week, it debuted at number 5 on the New Zealand Artists chart.
 On the US Adult Top 40, the track peaked at number 37.
-In 2018, "Heartlines" was certified gold in Australia for exceeding 35,000 shipments.
+In 2024, "Heartlines" was certified platinum in Australia for exceeding 70,000 equivalent units.